wacncontent/CustomizeTool/removeCommentOutput2/articles/notification-hubs/notification-hubs-windows-store-dotnet-get-started.md

 This tutorial requires the following:

-+ Microsoft Visual Studio Express 2013 for Windows with Update 2<br/>This version of Visual Studio is required to create a universal app project.
++ Microsoft Visual Studio Express 2013 for Windows with Update 2 or later<br/>This version of Visual Studio is required to create a universal app project.
 If you just want to create a Windows Store app, you need Visual Studio 2012 Express for Windows 8.

 + An active Windows Store account